 Working on cutting-edge technologies on placement at Daresbury

-Physics student Lydia Rudge tells us how she got involved in developing cutting-edge technologies on placement, and travelled to the US to present her work.
+Physics student Lydia Rudge on working with lasers at Daresbury Laboratory, and travelling to the US to present her work.

 I got the incredible opportunity to travel to the US to present my work on my project at the International Particle Accelerator Conference.

 Developing new technologies